Talking about leadership, perseverance and automation QA

 Well, there are a couple of things here worth mentioning.

-I am deeply focused on the technical part of automation QA and also on building my communication skills and sharpening the management tools.
+I am intensely focused on the technical part of automation QA and also on building my communication skills and sharpening the management tools.
 Currently, I am focusing on improving my technical skills in programming languages.
 It’s a very rewarding experience of being a leader and I do follow through on this path.